 She laughed.
 "Only to wake up covered with bug bites?"

 "There's such a thing as bug repellent."
 He sat down next to her.
 "You can't tell me that there's no appeal to a big bonfire?"

 She shook her head.
 "Biggest wildfire hazard there is."

 "So I've been told."
 She stretched out on the grass.
 Then felt guilty.
 "Am I supposed to be doing something?"

 "Nope.
-Me either."
-He picked a piece of grass, stuck it in his mouth.
-Sucked on it happily.
+Me neither."
+He picked a piece of grass, stuck it in his mouth, and sucked on it happily.

 "You have no idea where that's been."